 September: Freddie Timms’ ‘Wunubi Spring’ is the world’s first chemically protected Aboriginal artwork which uses a chemical fingerprint to protect the painting.

-28 October: The Devils Marbles (Karlu Karlu) site is handed back to traditional owners after a 28-year native title battle.
+28 October: The Devils Marbles (Karlu Karlu) site in the Northern Territory is handed back to traditional owners after a 28-year native title battle.
 Its owners consider Karlu Karlu as one of the most significant sacred sites.

 29 November: Council of Australian Governments (COAG) meeting where state and federal heads announce they will contribute $806 million (federal) and $772 million (all states) into Aboriginal and Torres Strait Islander health over the next four years, the biggest single injection of Indigenous health spending in decades.